 what happens during psychotherapy?

-Every session is different because every client is different, as are their problems.
+Every session is different because every person is different, as are their problems.
 Andy will encourage you to talk and explore, in a structured way, your feelings and experiences.

 Depending on their training and modality, your therapist may also suggest particular techniques as part of that exploration - for example, using art, imaging, dream or movement work.